avaneev/prvhash/README.md

-In author's opinion, the program "reads data" directly from the entropy pool which is "embedded" into mathematics from its inception, like any mathematical constant is (e.g. PI).
+In author's opinion, the program "reads data" directly from the entropy pool which is "embedded" into mathematics from its inception, like any mathematical constant is (e.g., PI).
 This poses an interesting and **probably very questionable** proposition: the "intelligent impulses" or even "human mind" itself (because a musician can understand these impulses) existed long before the "Big Bang" happened.
 This discovery is **probably** both the most